DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Experiments and Results

 \subsection{Effect of Dual-Branch Modeling}

 To further evaluate the impact of dual-branch architecture, we conducted feature visualization experiments using $t$-SNE \cite{VanderMaaten2008a}.
 Features extracted by T-Conformer (temporal branch only) and DBConformer (dual-branch) were compared on four MI datasets, shown in Fig.~\ref{fig:tsne}.
-Observed that: \begin{itemize} \item \textit{T-Conformer alone exhibits limited separability}.
-Although T-Conformer captures meaningful temporal structures, its extracted features tend to form overlapping clusters across classes in datasets such as BNCI2014004 and Blankertz2007, which limits class discriminability. \item \textit{DBConformer extracted more structured and well-separated features}.
-With the integration of spatial encoding from the S-Conformer, DBConformer enhances the inter-class margins and promotes cluster compactness across all datasets, especially evident on BNCI2014001 and Blankertz2007. \item \textit{The improvement is consistent across various MIs}.
-The benefit of dual-branch spatio-temporal modeling is observable regardless of categories (e.g., hand vs. hand/foot), demonstrating the generalization and robustness of the proposed design. \end{itemize}
+Observe that: \begin{itemize} \item \textit{T-Conformer alone exhibited limited separability}.
+Although T-Conformer captured meaningful temporal structures, its extracted features tended to form overlapping clusters across classes in datasets such as BNCI2014004 and Blankertz2007, which limited class discriminability. \item \textit{DBConformer extracted more structured and well-separated features}.
+With the integration of spatial encoding from the S-Conformer, DBConformer enhanced the inter-class margins and promotes cluster compactness across all datasets. \item \textit{The improvement was consistent across various types of MI classification tasks}.
+The benefit of dual-branch spatio-temporal modeling was observable regardless of categories (e.g., hand vs. hand/foot), demonstrating the generalization and robustness of the proposed design. \end{itemize}